 Tighten them or screw them straight into the floor to protect the floor vents in position.
 The wooden bolts are easy to achieve, and you undoubtedly would have to buy new ones, whether they are metal.

 The second choice is to protect your vents indefinitely.
-You are using double-sided tape or Velcro to hold the registers down rather than screws or nails.
+You are using double-sided tape or Velcro to hold the floor registers down rather than screws or nails.
 You should not have to create a hole in the floor.

 2. Get the Screen or Filter your Register